589290/docker-debian-shell/README.md

 Debian Docker Shell
 =======================================

-Builds a Debian 11 (bullseye-slim) docker image that includes an ssh server, htop, and tmux.
-It also copies in my public RSA keys and an htop config file, starts the ssh daemon, and then finally goes into a sleep loop to keep the container running.
+Builds a Debian 11 (bullseye-slim) docker image that includes an ssh server, htop, tmux, and nano.
+It also copies in: my public RSA keys, an htop config file, and a convenient apt update script (yup).
+It then starts the ssh daemon and finally goes into a sleep loop to keep the container running.

 Build the image with something like:
 ```docker build -t 589290/debian-shell:latest .```